-It is the year 1966 when Butlin's started to make an imprint onto Jeanette's life.
-Featured on this photo is Jeanette in the arms of her father in the popular camp in Pwllheli, one of two camps to be in Wales, UK.
+It is the year 1966 when Butlin's started to make an imprint on Jeanette's life.
+Featured in this photo is Jeanette in the arms of her father in the popular camp in Pwllheli, one of two camps to be in Wales, UK.
 That smile and feeling from the ride show you the true Sir Billy Butlin spirit and how Butlin's had created another memory!

 Myself and mum and dad at Butlins Saltdean Hotel Brighton. have a well-deserved drink.

 It was a sunny day, the scenery was breathtaking.
 Once over the other side, it was rocky as you can tell.
 But somehow I made it with the help of dad.
 Mum pushed my chair.
-My sister Elaine always there to guide me on.
+My sister Elaine was always there to guide me.

 It was so long that the ride went on forever.
-Views were magical though.
+The views were magical though.
 Sometimes think they stopped it on purpose.
 When you were halfway through the ride.